triipaathii/ImpactME/README.md

 ## 🌟Features of our Application

-1. Face Recognition and feature matching for verification of meal donations.

-2. Unique verification code for donations made.
+1. Unique verification code for donations made.

-3. Indication of nearby donations by tracking location.
+2. Indication of nearby locations by tracking location of the volunteer.

-4. Cumulative addition of food donations, which will be used when needed.
+3. Provide Certificates to the volunteers as a recognization of their work.

+4. A special calander will be displayed on the home page that will show the schedule that what courses are taught at what time in which location.

-5. Food Donations, as well as Individual donations, will be booked in advance by volunteers.
+5. The location, course and time span for which they want to teach, will be booked in advance by volunteers.

-6. Flexibility in Pick Up time for both the donors and volunteers.
+6. Flexibility in the teaching time for volunteers.

-7. The Lead Volunteer will have the authority to add the number of volunteers he/she wants to be part of the quest.

-8. The data stored can be used by government organizations, NGOs, and health care centres to donate to the needy.

-9. Special segments of points have been introduced to reward and motivate volunteers based on their performance.
+7. Provides 20+ languages from which the volunteer can choose in which he/she is comfortable to communicate.

+8. The job providers can give an advertisement of the job roles for which they need workers in the jobs section of the app.

+9. Small businesses will be promoted in the business promotion section of the application.

-10. Volunteers can also share their donations by posting them on applications and other social media platforms.
+10. Volunteers can also share their experience by posting them on feeds section.

-## 📌 Workflow
-The application works on three profile roles namely volunteer, food chains and individual donations.
-Each part is interrelated and dependent on the other for attaining the goals of the project.</br>

-<b> 1.
-Volunteer </b> </br>
-Volunteers play an important role in facilitating donations, in the sense that they transfer donations from donors and food chains to those in need.
-It is their responsibility to reserve meals and donation items, pick them up at a specific time, and donate them to the needy.
-In addition, they can organize a campaign named quest to raise awareness, and educate marginalized groups.

-<b> 2.
-Food Chains(organisations) </b> </br>
-Many restaurants, hotels, and food chains in the city will be taking care of food donations.
-Through our application, customers at food chains can order a meal suited to their budget along with their meals.
-The database of restaurants will be updated with meals and the addition of meals will take place cumulatively.
-When volunteers book meals, restaurants have to make meals available at the time specified.
-In addition to this, government organizations and healthcare centres are also able to donate healthcare aids and other necessities through this application by registering as Individual Donors.

-<b> 3.
-Individual Donors </b> </br>
-They are groups of generous donors who wish to donate items such as books and clothes.Donor need only to post a donation with a description and an image of the item, set up a pickup time, and the volunteer will pick up donation at their doorstep.

 ## 🎯 Usuage and Functionality of Feed The Need
 ### 1. Splash Screen and Permission Activity